Oghuz Turks

-In the 9th century, the Oghuz from the Aral steppes drove Bechens from the Emba and Ural River region toward the west.
-In the 10th century, they inhabited the steppe of the rivers Sari-su, Turgai and Emba to the north of Lake Balkhash of modern-day Kazakhstan.
-A clan of this nation, the Seljuks, embraced Islam and in the 11th century entered Persia, where they founded the Great Seljuk Empire.
+The Oghuz confederation migrated westward from the Jeti-su area after a conflict with the Karluk allies of the Uyghurs.
+In the 9th century, the Oghuz from the Aral steppes drove Pechenegs westward from the Emba and Ural River region.
+In the 10th century, the Oghuz inhabited the steppe of the rivers Sari-su, Turgai and Emba north of Lake Balkhash in modern-day Kazakhstan.